dimikot/dom_varimport/README.txt

           false,
           "b" => null,
           "empty" => array(),
       ),
-      "root" // optional, defaults to "root"
+      "root", // optional, defaults to "root"
-  );
+      "item", // optional, defaults to "item", if NULL - invalid tag names are hidden "key",  // optional, defaults to "key", if NULL - no key attributes are inserted false   // optional, if true - show notices when keys are not valid XML elements );
   echo $doc->saveXML();